openvinotoolkit/openvino/docs/OV_Runtime_UG/automatic_batching.md

  - Operate the number of inference requests that represents the multiple of the batch size.
 In the above example, for batch size 4, the application should operate 4, 8, 12, 16, etc. requests.
  - Use the requests, grouped by the batch size, together.
 For example, the first 4 requests are inferred, while the second group of the requests is being populated.
 Essentially, the Automatic Batching shifts the asynchronousity from the individual requests to the groups of requests that constitute the batches.
   - Balance the 'timeout' value vs the batch size.
 For example, in many cases having a smaller timeout value/batch size may yield better performance than large batch size, but with the timeout value that is not large enough to accommodate the full number of the required requests.
+  - When the Automatic Batching is enabled, the 'timeout' property of the `ov::CompiledModel` can be changed any time, even after model loading/compilation.
+For example, setting the value to 0 effectively disables the auto-batching, as requests' collection would be omitted.
   - Carefully apply the auto-batching to the pipelines.
 For example for the conventional video-sources->detection->classification flow, it is the most benefical to do auto-batching over the inputs to the detection stage.
 Whereas the resulting number of detections is usually fluent, which makes the auto-batching less applicable for the classification stage.

 The following are limitations of the current implementations: